Unit2795/spacey/README.md

 # ✨ Spacey 🛰️
 ![black hole banner image with planets](./assets/banner.png)

-> A style guide & coding standard for React TypeScript projects that emphasizes meticulous organization, performance optimization, best practives, explicit clarity, and generous use of whitespace, taking one giant leap for code clarity and readability.
+> A style guide & coding standard for React TypeScript projects that emphasizes meticulous organization, performance optimization, best practices, explicit clarity, and generous use of whitespace, taking one giant leap for code clarity and readability.

 🚧**UNDER CONSTRUCTION**🏗️